NHL Betting Guide – Odds, Picks & Tips

 - Division titles: 4 – last in 2021

-No matter which NHL team you choose to bet on here in VA, you’ll have plenty of different choices to consider.
+No matter which NHL team you choose to bet on here in Virginia, you’ll have plenty of choices to consider.
 You can also focus on the fortunes of the team for the season as a whole in the futures market, or drill down into the performance of individual players with prop bets.
+For example:

 - Bet on Capitals to win Stanley Cup, conference, or division